 |Appointment Setting/Calendar Management|

 Now, I know what you might be thinking:

 “That’s a lot of tasks!
 What if I don’t know how to do any of them?”

 You can also specialize in certain areas and only do specific tasks — it really depends on who you’re working for.

 The key to being a great virtual assistant is to be a virtual Swiss Army knife — ready, willing, and able to do whatever your client needs.

 Sometimes that means stepping outside your comfort zone, biting your lip, and pushing as hard as you can to show ‘em who’s boss:

-(Juvenile Humor Warning: It only gets worse from here, Chuckles.)
+(Juvenile Humor Disclaimer: It only gets worse from here, Chuckles.)

 Back to business: